hariharanragothaman/BoggleGameSolver/cplusplus_implementations.md

 ### Overview of the general implementation

 From what I understand from the question - we have to implement API's with defined function signatures.
-And, these API's will be run against a test harness.
+These API's will be run against a test harness.

 #### Solution Steps Overview:
 1. Implement the solution.